os-assignments/os-assignments.github.io/versions/v1/content/prerequisites/working-in-the-terminal.md

 ![](/v1/images/prerequisites/linux/shell-example-session.png?width=500px)

-On this page your find a small collection of useful shell commands when working in the terminal.
+On this page you find a small collection of useful shell commands when working in the terminal.
 You will also learn about shell variables, the command history and how to read manual pages in the terminal.